-Conversely, Genevant purchased certain administrative and transitional services from the Company totaling \$0.1 million and \$0.2 million during 2019 and 2018, respectively, and these costs were netted in research and development in the income statement.
+Genevant purchased certain administrative and transitional services from the Company totaling less than \$0.1 million and \$0.1 million during 2020 and 2019, respectively.
+These services were billed at agreed hourly rates and reflective of market rates for such services and these costs were netted in research and development in the income statement.

 In addition, Genevant had a sublease for 17,900 square feet in the Company's Burnaby facility.
-Sublease income, including management fee reimbursements, from Genevant was \$0.2 million and \$0.2 million, in 2019 and 2018, respectively, which was netted against site consolidation costs in the income statement (note 10).
+Sublease income, including management fee reimbursements, from Genevant was \$0.2 million in 2019 the last year under the Burnaby facility lease, which was netted against site consolidation costs in the income statement.